rmjuarez12/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

-**A: When using the `.forEach`, you are executing a function for each of the items within the array and then you can return your results. `.forEach` can return anything that the function may be executing.
-When you use `.map`, you are essentially creating a new array with the same length as the original, but modifying each array item in the function. `.map` returns a whole new array, based on your function.**
+**A: When using the `.forEach`, you are executing a function for each of the items within the array and then you can return your results. `.forEach` can return anything that the function may be executing, but it is not stored in a variable, unlike the other array methods, this one just executes.
+When you use `.map`, you are essentially creating a new array with the same length as the original, but modifying each array item in the function. `.map` returns a whole new array, based on your function.
+Unlike forEach, this one can be stored in a variable**

 2. Explain the difference between a callback and a higher order function.